avikaushik282/avikaushik282/readme.md

 - 🎓 Completed B.Tech in Computer Science and Engineering
 - 🔭 I have good knowledge about Machine Learning, Deep Learning
 - 🌲 I also have good knowledge and have made many projects using flask.
-- 🌱 I’m currently learning Php
+- 🌱 I’m have also worked on CakePHP
 - 👯 I’m looking to collaborate on various Projects
 - 💬 Ask me about Python
 - 📫 How to reach me: akaushik.cse18@chitkarauniversity.edu.in